Welcome

 - Birth certificate (If born in the U.S.: “long form”/“registration of life birth”)

-- Official marriage certificate (marriage certificates issued by religious institutions or marriage license / proof of solemnization of marriage are not sufficient - marriage must have been registered with the court)
+- Official marriage certificate (marriage certificates issued by religious institutions or marriage license / proof of solemnization of marriage are not sufficient - marriage must have been registered with the county)

 - Official, absolute divorce decree or divorce order